Krause Springs Swimming Hole and Waterfall in Spicewood

 Camping and Fishing

 The swimming hole runs down into Cypress Creek, then flows down to the Colorado River.
 Here’s a good place to throw in a line and let the kids fish.
 You can also camp right along the creek bank.
+They take reservations for Group Camping and RVs, but tent camping is first come.

 More Things To Do in Spicewood